codewitch-honey-crisis/espmon3/README.md

 ** presently display artifacts due to lcd_config.h settings issues

+### Devices with multiple USB inputs

+Select the UART Bridge/TTL port, not the USB native port.
+This project only works over a UART bridge.

 ### Graph axis explanation

 The displayed graph is vertically 1 horizontal line for every 10%, and horizontally one vertical line for every 5 seconds.